rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 #### S3 Backup Target

 The `S3` backup target allows users to configure a S3 compatible backend to store the snapshots.
-The main benefit of this option is that if the cluster loses all the etcd nodes, the cluster can still be restored as the snapshots are stored externally.
-The downside of using the `S3` backup target is that additional configuration is required in order to have these snapshots saved remotely.
+The primary benefit of this option is that if the cluster loses all the etcd nodes, the cluster can still be restored as the snapshots are stored externally.
+Rancher recommends external targets like `S3` backup, however its configuration reuqirements do require additional effort that should be considered.

 | Option | Description | Required|
 |---|---|---|